-Prior to the six months ended June 30, 1996, provisions for losses on loans were not established in connection with the discounted loan portfolio because adjustments to reduce the carrying value of discounted loans to the lower of amortized cost or the fair market value of the properties securing the loans discounted at the effective interest rate, which amounted to \$5.0 million during 1995, were recorded in interest income on discounted loans.
+Prior to the three months ended March 31, 1996, provisions for losses on loans were not established in connection with the discounted loan portfolio because adjustments to reduce the carrying value of discounted loans to the lower of amortized cost or the fair market value of the properties securing the loans discounted at the effective interest rate, which amounted to \$5.0 million during 1995, were recorded in interest income on discounted loans.
 Moreover, because discounted loans generally are acquired at discounts from both the stated value of the loans and the values of the underlying collateral, management of the Company did not believe that it was necessary to maintain an allowance for loan losses for the discounted loan portfolio.
-As a result of discussions between the Bank and the OTS following an examination of the Bank by the OTS, the Company changed this policy, which resulted in the establishment of a \$9.5 million provision for losses on the discounted loan portfolio during the six months ended June 30, 1996.
-In addition, beginning in 1996 the Company has recorded all charge-offs on the discounted loan portfolio against the allowance for losses on discounted loans.
-During the six months ended June 30, 1996, the Company also established a \$1.1 million provision for losses related to its loan portfolio, which was primarily general in nature.
+As a result of discussions between the Bank and the OTS following an examination of the Bank by the OTS, the Company changed this policy and established an \$8.7 million general provision for losses on the discounted loan portfolio during the three months ended March 31, 1996.
+As a result of these discussions, the Company also established an additional \$781,000 general provision for losses on loans during the three months ended March 31, 1996 related to single-family residential loans to non-conforming borrowers available for sale and, to a lesser extent, other loans available for sale.
+During this period, the Company also established a \$699,000 provision for losses related to its loan portfolio, which also was primarily general in nature.
 Based on the types of lending activities currently emphasized by the Company, the Company anticipates that in the future it will establish provisions for loan losses on each of its loan portfolios on a quarterly basis.

-Provisions for loan losses relating to the loan portfolio amounted to \$1.1 million in 1995 and reflect both the substantial increase in the amount and the change in the type of loans in the Company's loan portfolio in 1995 and the Company's policy to maintain reserves based, among other factors, on the level of its classified assets.
-See "Business--Lending Activities" and "-Asset Quality."
-Provisions for losses on loans were not deemed necessary in 1994 and 1993 in light of the relatively small size of the loan portfolio, the composition of the loan portfolio, which was primarily single-family residential loans to non-conforming borrowers, the level of the allowance for loan losses and management's assessment of the credit risks inherent in such portfolio.
+Provisions for loan losses relating to the loan portfolio and the available-for-sale loan portfolio amounted to \$1.3 million in 1995 and reflect both the substantial increase in the amount and the change in the type of loans in the Company's loan portfolio in 1995 and the Company's policy to maintain reserves based on the level of its classified assets.
+See "Business - Lending Activities" and "- Asset Quality."
+Provisions for losses on loans were not deemed necessary in 1994 and 1993 in light of the relatively small size of the loan portfolio, the composition of the loan portfolio, which was primarily single-family residential loans, the level of the allowance for loan losses and management's assessment of the credit risks inherent in such portfolio.

-Although management utilizes its best judgment in providing for possible loan losses, changing economic and business conditions, fluctuations in local markets for real estate, future changes in nonperforming asset trends, large upward movements in market interest rates or other factors could affect the Company's future provisions for loan losses.
-In addition, as noted above, the OTS, as an integral part of its examination process, periodically reviews the adequacy of the Bank's allowances for losses on loans and discounted loans and such agency may require the Company to recognize changes to such allowances for losses based on its judgment about information available to it at the time of examination.
+Although management utilizes its best judgment in providing for possible loan losses, changing economic and business conditions, fluctuations in local markets for real estate, future changes in nonperforming asset trends, large upward movements in market interest rates or other reasons could affect the Company's future provisions for loan losses.
+In addition, as noted above, the OTS, as an integral part of its examination process, periodically reviews the adequacy of the Company's allowances for loan losses and such agency may require the Company to recognize changes to the allowances for loan losses based on its judgment about information available to it at the time of examination.